penk/penkesu/index.md

 ## Open Source Hardware

-After the [CutiePi tablet](https://cutiepi.io) has successfully funded and started shipping, I feel the need to work on a new project, something I don't need to worry too much about commercial viability, and to remind myself why I started tinkering.
+Ever since the [CutiePi tablet](https://cutiepi.io) has been successfully funded and started shipping, I feel the need to work on a new project, something I don't need to worry too much about commercial viability, and to remind myself why I started tinkering.
 A "rebound" project, so to speak.

-Since there's no immediate plan on selling kits or making Penkesu Computer mass producible, I'd like to publish all the designs and plans so there's enough information for anyone interested in making one.
+And since there are no immediate plans on selling kits or making Penkesu Computer mass producible, I'd like to publish all the designs and plans so there's enough information for anyone interested in making one.

 ## Bill of Materials